FIIB to launch sector-specific National Management MBA programme in May, 2023

-Fortune Institute of International Business (FIIB) plans to launch a National Management Masters of Business Administration programme, Radhika Shrivastava, executive director, FIIB, told FE Education.
-“The course will be operational from May 2023.”
+Fortune Institute of International Business (FIIB) plans to launch a financial management programme, Radhika Shrivastava, executive director, FIIB, told FE Education.
+“The course will be operational from May 2023,” Shrivastava said.
 Furthermore, FIIB aims to introduce an Executive MBA programme around next year, which is designed for working professionals.

-The National Management MBA programme is designed to run for a duration of two years, with an additional six months set aside for an industry internship, according to Shrivastava.
+The financial management programme is designed to run for a duration of two years, with an additional six months set aside for an industry internship, according to Shrivastava.

 The institution claims to have 100% placement opportunities, and claims to have provided such opportunities for the past two years.
 “Sector-specific MBA programmes were becoming increasingly relevant, in contrast to general MBA programmes which may not be as applicable.
 We need to consider innovative ideas and not limit our thinking to the traditional two-year MBA programme.
 Nowadays, MBA programmes are being condensed into one-year or nine-month capsule programmes, reflecting a trend towards shorter duration,” Shrivastava said.